kekscom/osmbuildings/README.md

 ## Integration

 I assume, Leaflet is already integrated in your html page.
-If not, head over to its <a href="http://leaflet.cloudmade.com/reference.html">documentation</a>.
+If not, head over to its [documentation](http://leaflet.cloudmade.com/reference.html).
 Important: version 0.4 of Leaflet.js is required.

 Then in header section, add: